The following summarizes content from the state's application for Lead State Partner in 2011.

 Partner Organizations: NYSED College and Career Advisory Panel; Empire State STEM Learning Network; New York State Science Education Consortium; NY ECLIPSE (New York Enhancing Collaborative Leadership for Improved Performance in Science Education).

 Background: New York requires students to earn at least three units of credit in science to graduate from high school.
-The New York State Board of Regents adopted the New York State Learning Standards for Mathematics, Science, and Technology in 1996 which were comprised of seven standards: four process standards which were common across the three content areas, and three content standards, one for each subject, mathematics, science, and technology.
+The New York State Board of Regents adopted the New York State Learning Standards for Mathematics, Science, and Technology in 1996, which were made up of seven standards: four process standards which were common across the three content areas, and three content standards, one for each subject, mathematics, science, and technology.
 The mathematics content area standards have since been replaced by the Common Core State Standards in Mathematics.
-The science standard is comprised of key ideas and performance indicators divided between the Physical Setting (Earth and Space Science, and Physical Sciences) and the Living Environment (Life Sciences) which were further developed into core curriculum resource guides, one for elementary (K–4), intermediate (5–8), and one in each content area (Living Environment, Physical Setting/Chemistry, Physical Setting/Earth Science, and Physical Setting/Physics) at the high school level.
+The science standard includes key ideas and performance indicators divided between the Physical Setting (Earth and Space Science, and Physical Sciences) and the Living Environment (Life Sciences) which were further developed into core curriculum resource guides, one for elementary (K–4), intermediate (5–8), and one in each content area (Living Environment, Physical Setting/Chemistry, Physical Setting/Earth Science, and Physical Setting/Physics) at the high school level.
 Science standards are assessed in grades 4 and 8 and then through end of course Regents exams at the high school level.
 Students are required to pass at least one high school Regents exam in any of the four content areas to satisfy the requirements for a high school diploma.
 To qualify to take a Regents exam in any of the sciences students must complete a course of study leading to that exam and complete 1200 minutes of actual hands-on (not simulated) laboratory experience with satisfactory documented laboratory reports.
 The current science standards were scheduled for review during the 2011–12 school year due to the New York State Board of Regents’ Standards Review Initiative.
 The New York State Education Department (NYSED) is strategically timing this review process and adoption to align with the development of the NGSS.

 Commitment: New York has shown strong commitment to standards based learning through its adoption of the Common Core State Standards and its position as a governing state in the Partnership for Assessment of Readiness for College and Careers (PARCC).
 Additionally, NYSED established the Board of Regents’ College and Career Readiness Working Group, comprised of early childhood, K–12 education, higher education, and business and industry professionals, to make recommendations for potential adjustments to NYS graduation requirements to better align them to college and career readiness, and would take into account the NGSS in this endeavor.